rilakkyuma/ipagen/README.md

 ![](./imgifs/archive5.gif)

-Once the script is finished, the newly generated `App.ipa` file should be sitting in your `Desktop` directory, ready to be sideloaded through Cydia.
+Once the script is finished, the newly generated `App.ipa` file should be sitting in your `Desktop` directory, ready to be sideloaded through Sideloadly.

 ![](./imgifs/archive6.png)